savannahwatson/hello-world/README.md

 # hello-world

-Hello!
-My name is Savannah Watson and I am a 3rd year Marketing major with an emphasis in digital sales.
+My name is Savannah and I am a 3rd year Marketing major trying to make a personal site!